palewire/californiacivicdata.org/_posts/2017-08-04-code-rush-5-recap.markdown

 It's an occasional campaign we call a code rush.
 Four previous events (at conferences in [Denver](https://www.californiacivicdata.org/2016/03/07/code-rush-4/), [Los Angeles](https://www.californiacivicdata.org/2015/09/22/code-rush-3/), [Buenos Aires](https://www.californiacivicdata.org/2015/08/18/code-rush-2/) and [Atlanta](https://www.californiacivicdata.org/2015/03/11/code-rush-recap/)) yielded hundreds of improvements.

 This was the first code rush conducted entirely online.
-The responsive was instant and overwhelming.
+The response was instant and overwhelming.

 We asked for help identifying the political affiliation of nearly 900 candidates logged by the state without a party.
 In less than two days, we received [more than 70 pull requests](https://github.com/california-civic-data-coalition/django-calaccess-processed-data/pulls?q=is%3Apr+is%3Aclosed) that filled in [all of the blanks](https://github.com/california-civic-data-coalition/django-calaccess-processed-data/blob/master/calaccess_processed/corrections/candidate_party.csv).